sl4v3k/nmips-ida-8x/README.md

-Tested on IDA 8.2. but doent work, both dll and so crashing.
+Tested on IDA 8.2. but doesnt work, both .dll and .so crashing.

 # nmips